mkdocstrings/python/docs/usage/configuration/signatures.md

 Maximum line length when formatting code/signatures.

-When separating signatures from headings with the [`separate_signature`][] option, the Python handler will try to format the signatures using [Black] and the specified line length.
+When separating signatures from headings with the [`separate_signature`][] option, the Python handler will try to format the signatures using a formatter and the specified line length.

+The handler will automatically try to format using :

+1. [Black]
+2. [Ruff]

-If Black is not installed, the handler issues an INFO log once.
+If a formatter is not found, the handler issues an INFO log once.

 ```yaml title="in mkdocs.yml (global configuration)"
 plugins: